video-game-coding-club/geometry-smash/README.md

-- If you don't want to install any software and start developing anyway have a look at [GitPod](https://gitpod.io#https://github.com/video-game-coding-club/geometry-smash) as your fully featured IDE (Note that the free plan is limited currently to 10 hours of usage per month).
+- If you don't want to install any software and start developing anyway have a look at [GitPod](https://gitpod.io#https://github.com/video-game-coding-club/geometry-smash) as your fully featured IDE (Note that the open source plan is limited to 100 hours of usage per month).

 You can find more information on a suggested workflow on our [Developer Workflow](DeveloperWorkflow.md) page.
 If you want to run